Welland Canal / St. Lawrence Seaway

 Transit times for the Welland Canal can vary.
 I have heard stories of transits of as little as 7 hours and I have heard horror stories requiring more than 14 hours.
 Having made this passage many times myself, I have found my average transit time to be around 11 hours.

 Crew requirements for passage on the Welland Canal are dependent on the direction of travel.
 Vessels up bound require a minimum of 3 crew members and vessels down bound require a minimum of 2 crew members.

 Canadian Customs (CBSA) are conveniently located on both ends of the Welland Canal.
 In Port Weller on the Lake Ontario side, Telephone Reporting Stations (TRS/M’s) are located at both Lock #1 in the Welland and also at St. Catharines Marina located just outside the entrance to Port Weller.
 In Port Colborne on the Lake Erie side, TRS/M’s can be found at Sugarloaf Marina and also City Dock Marina.

 Fines can be fairly large for vessels that are required to, yet fail to report their arrival.

 Because of the nature of the Welland Canal, being prepared for your trip through will make your life a lot easier.

 - Fenders - This is one of those times when "Lots is Good. . .
 More is Better".
-If you have have expensive fenders you may want to consider fender covers, By the time you get through the Welland they will look like you have been tied up alongside creosoted pilings for the entire season.
+If you have expensive fenders you may want to consider fender covers, by the time you get through the Welland they will look like you have been tied up alongside creosoted pilings for the entire season.

 - Lines - You may be required to moor alongside commercial bulkheads during your transit to wait for other vessels to clear.
 The bollards and other mooring points along these walls are designed for large ships so be prepared.
 You will need long mooring lines or have enough shorter lines readily available that you can bend them together in a hurry.